GoogleCloudPlatform/eventarc-samples/route-cloudguard-eventarc/README.md

 1. Log into [Check Point portal](https://portal.checkpoint.com)
 1. Select `Posture management` > `Continuous posture`.
+1. Add a ruleset, if you don't have any (eg. `GCP CloudGuard Best Practices` is a good one to try)
-1. Select the checkbox next to one of the rulesets (eg. `GCP GDPR Readiness`) and click `Edit` on the top.
+1. Select the checkbox next the ruleset  and click `Edit` on the top.
 This opens up a notifications list.
 1. Select the checkbox next to the notification you created earlier (`cloudguard-channel-notification`) and click `Save`.

-Now, every time there's a security event in this ruleset, it'll send an event to the notification handler we created which in turn will pass the event to the Eventarc channel.
+Now, every time there's a security event in this ruleset, it should send an event to the notification handler we created which in turn will pass the event to the Eventarc channel.